gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 The new error screen gives options to retake photos or enter details manually and displays errors with more detailed description.

-#### Bottom navigation bar

-You can show a bottom navigation bar by passing true to `GiniConfiguration.shared.bottomNavigationBarEnabled`.
-There is a default implementation, but you can also use your own by implementing the `ErrorBottomNavigationBarAdapter` interface and passing it to `GiniConfiguration.shared.errorNavigationBarBottomAdapter`.

 You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/3.0.0-beta04/customization-guide.html#error-screen).

 #### Option to enter details manually